 Clients were reached through activities which included the Fall Carnival and Resource Fair held in Indio and in partnership with 20+ community partners.
 La Ponderosa was a main media partner assisting to increase community awareness in the Spanish speaking community.
 Over 300 individuals were served at this event and gained information, education, and support from multiple community organizations.
 Additionally, a partnership with the JW Marriott to provide resources and education to the staff members of the resort was held on the hotel property to ensure services were made available directly to staff members.

-of clients connected to community groups/organizations for practical and emotional support of clients who report reduced levels of isolation and/or loneliness as a result of improved access to supportive services
+# of clients connected to community groups/organizations for practical and emotional support

 Clientele were connected to groups such as the Behavioral Lab, FIND Food Bank, pediatricians, occupational therapists, and more.